Taiz Governorate: Economy

 In the Tihamah region, irrigated crops include cotton, sorghum and sesame.
 Mangoes, papayas and bananas are the major crops of the western escarpment, and further up coffee and khat are grown.
 Although wine is prohibited in Islam, grapes are grown to produce raisins.

 Wildlife

-The most common wild animals in the governorate are hyaenas, rock hyrax, rabbits, hedgehog, monkeys.
+The most common wild animals are hyenas, rock hyrax, rabbits, hedgehog, and monkeys.
 The most common wild birds are vultures, falcons, partridges, owls, pigeons, hoopoes, bulbuls.